Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Pancreatic cancer: 0 cases

-• Other cancers: 3 cases (breast, colon, skin) — within expected population rates
+• Other cancers: within expected population rates

 The rodent thyroid tumor issue: